lloydevans/pixi-minesweeper/README.md

 Now with PixiV8 and WebGPU support.

 This repository is for demonstration purposes only.
 Firebase API config in this sourcecode is deployed to the publicly visible front-end code and not a secret, but it will not work for you locally or when deployed to other domains.
-If you want to run this yourself you will want to stub the Firebase method calls.

 ## Getting Started